snigdhasambitak/k8s-production-grade/README.md

 Step 3: Apply the mediawiki yaml files

-$ kubectl apply -f mediawiki/mediawiki.yaml
+$ kubectl apply -f mediawiki/mediawiki.yaml --namespace mediawiki

 Step 4: Verify that the service is up and running